MaterializeInc/materialize/doc/user/content/ingest-data/source-creation-lifecycle.md

 ## Rehydration

 When the source has completed the initial snapshot and every time the source cluster is restarted, it reads the data from the storage backend.
 This process is called rehydration.
 Depending on the type and the size of the source, this can be a very lightweight process that takes seconds, but for large `UPSERT` sources it can also be hours.
-During rehydration, queries are likely to block until the process has been completed.
+During rehydration, queries usually block until the process has been completed.
 So it's best to monitor the source status and wait until rehydration has completed.

 ```sql
 SELECT